The best of web reports, with 7 stunning examples from leading comms & content teams

 Many companies have responded to this by turning their reports into immersive, visual web content — with great results, as this case study from RELX attests.
 Thanks to better web technologies, this isn’t a massive task.
-With no-code programs like Shorthand, you can make beautiful visual content on the web, without needing a designer or developer.
+With no-code publishing platforms like Shorthand, you can make beautiful visual content on the web, without needing a web developer or designer.

 Here, we’ve compiled a list of nine stories from across industries that present the necessary facts and information in elegant, engaging ways that people want to read.